 }

-Compute order once on the lightweight structure.
-Apply it to both column groups concurrently.
+The key insight is that you compute order once on the lightweight sort only structure and apply it to both column groups concurrently.
 Arrow’s columnar layout makes in place permutation efficient because you’re operating on column buffers, not row objects.

-Type specialized comparison mattered a lot here.
-The sorted reader doesn’t treat comparison as a generic let Java figure it out problem.
-It has explicit comparison logic for Integer, Long, Float, Double, Text and String.
+Type specialized comparison mattered a lot here too.
+Instead of treating comparison as a generic “let Java figure it out” problem, I wrote explicit comparison logic for Integer, Long, Float, Double, Text and String.
 The Text comparator goes character by character on the raw representation to avoid materializing Java strings at all:

 private int compareBetweenText(Text cmp1, Text cmp2) {